jhweintraub/the-crypto-conundrum/docs/source/ethereum_explained/layer2.rst

 This issue has 2 paths forward:
   #.
 Design needs to be as easy to use as Venmo and online banking.
 On-boarding to layer-2 needs to be the default.
 As of right now you can't do that.
 You cannot withdraw from any major-exchange directly to layer-2.
 The community needs to place a much heavier emphasis on good user-friendly design.
 New users need to be able to download a wallet that is automatically configured for a layer-2 like optimism, and it needs to be so seamless that you don't even know that's the case.
 It's going to require that developers from across the industry coordinate to figure out what the standard should be.
   #.
 Give up on layer-2 and focus efforts on Layer-1.
 This is what has given rise to a variety of alternative platforms like Cardano, Solana, and Algorand.
 While their tech is up-for-debate, their focus on layer-1 if successful will make it much easier to onboard new users.
-I don't know if any of them will succeed in taking down Ethereum [link needed], but they have very valid points about the attractiveness of their platform because of it.
+I don't know if any of them will succeed in `taking down Ethereum <https://thecryptoconundrum.net/introduction/coin_suggestions.html#eth-killers>`_, but they have very valid points about the attractiveness of their platform because of it.
 Out-of-the-box layer-1 blockchain wallets are significantly easier than a layer-2-focused blockchain like Ethereum.
 The Ethereum foundation and community does recognize this issue, which is why `sharding <https://thecryptoconundrum.net/ethereum_explained/eth2.html?highlight=sharding#id1>`_ is a part of the Eth 2.0 upgrade.
 Layer-1 will always be easier to use, and a future for Ethereum needs to reckon with this.
+This is why people get so excited about blockchain competitors like `Solana <https://solana.com>`_ and `Cardano <https://cardano.org/>`_, because they claim to be able to process a very large number of transactions on Layer-1.
+If they actually deliver on that, only time will tell.
+However, it shows that they offer something very valuable and highly-desired/needed.

 Interoperability
 *****************